Becksteinlab/workflows-talk/narrative.md

    This is a MongoDB database.
 2. *Fireworkers*: processes launched on other machines to execute work.
    These processes reach out across the network, often the internet, to query the *Launchpad*.
-   They will grab the next available *ready* *FireWork*, set its state to *running*, and execute it.
+   They will grab the next available "ready" *FireWork*, set its state to "running", and execute it.
-   If it fails to complete, it will set the state to *failed*; if it succeeds it will set it to *complete*.
+   If it fails to complete, it will set the state to "failed"; if it succeeds it will set it to "complete".
    These processes must be able to reach the *Launchpad* to work.